 Further development control plans will follow as planning for the area progresses.

-A draft Development Control Plan (DCP) has been prepared for the southern portion of the Oakdale East Estate at 224-398 Burley Rd, Horsley Park.
+We exhibited a draft Development Control Plan (DCP) for the southern portion of the Oakdale East Estate at 224-398 Burley Rd, Horsley Park.
 The draft DCP seeks to facilitate the development of a masonry plant, along with warehousing and distribution facilities.

 We exhibited a draft development control plan (DCP) for the Ropes Creek area in Western Sydney.
 The draft DCP has been developed in close consultation with Blacktown City Council and is supported by a series of technical studies which address key considerations for the planning of the site.
 View the draft DCP and submissions at the Department's Plans Policies website.
 We will review all of the submissions received and prepare a finalisation report.